perinm/SCCD/spark/README.md

 # Requisits

 Install:
-docker
+1. docker
-docker-compose
+2. docker-compose

-Alter docker-compose.yml so that you can find your files inside container's jupyter notebook
+Alter docker-compose.yml so that you can find your files inside container's jupyter notebook.

 Inside the folder containing docker-compose.yml, run: